duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/syllabus/syllabus.md

 and data-visualizing medium

 ## ASSIGNMENTS
-Students are responsible for weekly coding assignments (individual and group), plus a culminating project at the end of the term.
-The final project will be scaffolded during the semester into several intermediary and accumulating assignments and/or versions.
+Students are responsible for bi-weekly blog posts, three term projects, and a culminating project at the end of the term.
+The final project will be scaffolded during the semester build off of the prior projects.
 Students will be asked to write an application.
 First, an idea will be developed, and then students will draft a process plan.
 Finally, students will draft, test and execute the code for their final project.
 Students are encouraged to use weekly assignments to think through and practice aspects of the final project.
-Class participation will be based on attendance, diligent reading and practice, and active participation in all class activities.
+Class participation will be based on attendance,reading and practice, and active participation in class activities.

 ## ATTENDANCE
 Students must not miss more than 4 classes over the course of the semester.
 Doing so will result in a failure.
 Please come on time to class.
 If you are late this will alter your participation grade.

 ## RULES
 No cellphones in class.
-No checking personal e-mails, Facebook etc. during class.
+Limit checking personal e-mails, Facebook etc. during class.

 ## PARTICIPATION